mjg123/mjg123.github.io/_posts/2018-11-05-alpine-jdk11-images.md

 CMD ["/opt/jdk/bin/java", "-version"]
 ```

 Personally, I rather hope that Portola can graduate to GA, as we'll have an easier way to create images, not to mention a few tens of mb less in them.
-If you are interested, please [download it](https://jdk.java.net/12) and try it out - report any bugs you find, and if you don't find any then Yay!
-Tell your friends!
+If you are interested, please [download it](https://jdk.java.net/12) and try it out.
+In order to move Alpine to "supported" and have GA releases of Portola Oracle is looking for people to be actively interested: contribute to the extent of your abilities - code and tests are welcome but so is being active and public about your support - say if you find any issues, and say too if everythign worked fine.
+If containers are critical to your company, saying that you would be interested in a Java SE Subscription if Alpine were supported would go a long way, too.

-\[Thank you to Portola Project Lead, [Mikael Vidstedt](https://twitter.com/mikaelvidstedt) for proof-reading this post\]
+\[Thank you to Portola Project Lead, [Mikael Vidstedt](https://twitter.com/mikaelvidstedt), and [Aurelio Garcia-Ribeyro](https://twitter.com/aureliog) for proof-reading this post and helpful improvements\]